Top 40+ ASP.NET MVC Interview Questions & Answers

 Ans:

-49. What is the purpose of the JsonResult class in ASP.NET MVC?
-Please provide an example of how it can be used.
+49. What is the purpose of the JsonResult class in ASP.NET MVC, and how can it be used?

 Ans: